mansisain/grocery/README.md

 ## How to Run 🚀
 - Clone the repo `git clone https://github.com/mansisain/grocery.git`
-- Install the dependicies `npm install or yarn install`
+- Install the dependencies `npm install or yarn install`
 - Run it `npm start or yarn start`